- Postdoctoral Fellow, University of California, Santa Barbara, 1970-1971

 Professor of Practice, Biotechnology

-Following postdoctoral work, I joined the Squibb Institute for Medical Research in New Jersey and began studying beta-lactamases, the enzymes in pathogenic bacteria that are the major cause for resistance to penicillins and other beta-lactam antibiotics.
+Following postdoctoral work, I joined the Squibb Institute for Medical Research in New Jersey and began studying beta-lactamases, enzymes in pathogenic bacteria that cause resistance to penicillins and other beta-lactam antibiotics.
 While in the pharmaceutical industry (Squibb; Lederle/Wyeth; Johnson & Johnson), my scientific teams identified and/or developed the antibiotics aztreonam (Azactam®), piperacillin-tazobactam (Zosyn®), levofloxacin (Levaquin®), doripenem (Doribax®), and the anti-MRSA cephalosporin ceftobiprole (Zeftera®).
-My laboratory published studies examining the mechanism of action of penicillin-binding proteins (PBPs), the role of mutant PBPs in antibiotic resistance, and the interactions of various beta-lactamases with the beta-lactam antibiotics.
-I have authored a number of review articles that have established one of the most commonly used beta-lactamase nomenclature schemes.
-At Lederle and as the head of the Antimicrobial Drug Discovery Research team at J&J, I led the development of a number of high-throughput screening assays that identified novel inhibitors of bacterial enzymes.
-My teams also worked closely with medicinal chemists to discover novel monobactams, carbapenems, oxazolidinones, and topoisomerase inhibitors, resulting in six drugs that entered human clinical trials.
+We also worked with medicinal chemists to discover novel monobactams, carbapenems, oxazolidinones, and topoisomerase inhibitors, resulting in six drugs that entered human clinical trials.
+My laboratory published studies examining the mechanism of action of penicillin-binding proteins (PBPs) and beta-lactamases, focusing on the role of natural variants of these enzymes.
+I have authored review articles that established a commonly used beta-lactamase nomenclature, and was co-curator of a website responsible for naming more than 2000 beta-lactamases.

 My current laboratory has focused on characterizing resistance mechanisms to beta-lactam antibiotics in enteric bacteria.
-Studies from my lab have alerted health care facilities in the greater Indianapolis area to the need for increased infection control to minimize the risk from carbapenem-resistant Enterobacteriaceae ("CRE"); these pathogens have been deemed by the CDC to pose an Urgent Threat to the health care community.
-My lab is also collaborating with several pharmaceutical companies to characterize the antibacterial activity of new investigational drugs against these resistant bacteria, providing information that is shared with the FDA in the drug approval process.
-Two of the agents tested, Zerbaxa® and Avycaz® have recently gained FDA approval.
-During these studies, we have identified unusual resistance characteristics to some of these new agents.
+Studies from my lab have alerted healthcare facilities in the greater Indianapolis area to the need for increased infection control to minimize the risk from carbapenem-resistant Enterobacteriaceae ("CRE"), pathogens deemed by the CDC to pose an Urgent Threat to the clinical community.
+My lab has also collaborated with several pharmaceutical companies to characterize the antibacterial activity of new investigational drugs against these resistant bacteria, providing information that is shared with the FDA in the drug approval process.
+During these studies, we have also identified unusual resistance characteristics.
+Five of the agents, ceftolozane-tazobactam, ceftazidime-avibactam, plazomicin, eravacycline and imipenem-relebactam, gained FDA approval following our testing.

 Bush K. A Meandering Path from Biochemist to Microbiologist.
 ACS Infectious Diseases.
 2018-12-04.
 DOI: 10.1021/acsinfecdis.8b00261.